Epistemix-Inc/FRED-tutorials/simpleflu/README.md

 ## Sample Model Outputs

-This model is run using the `METHODS` file, which is a `bash` script that runs the models and then uses `fred_plot` to generate a histogram of new infections per day (and week, not shown).
+This model can be run using the `METHODS` file, which is a `bash` script that runs the models and then uses `fred_plot` to generate a histogram of new infections per day (and week, not shown).
 This is consistent with the condition propagating through the specified population and creating enough `Recovered` individuals that the condition can no longer transmit.

 ![New exposures per day](figures/daily.png)